ClimateImpactLab/energy-code-release-2020/2_projection/2_running_projections/readme.md

 ## Running an aggregation

-### Note for Ashwin and Rae - when running these aggregations, added something to the projection code to prevent the code from aggregating the incadapt and noadapt scenarios (this is just to save disk space).
-Since then, James has implemented an option to specify this in the config instead.
-See [this issue](https://gitlab.com/ClimateImpactLab/Impacts/impact-calculations/-/issues/31) for details.
-If we want to implement this option in the aggregation configs for future aggregations, just add the line `only-farmers: ['', 'histclim']` to the aggregation configs by editing the config writer.

 - After running projections, the next step is to aggregate them.
 This means converting impacts into units of dollars rather than energy consumption per capita, for a range of pricing scenarios, and aggregating across space to get global time series of impacts.
-- To run an aggregation, you need to be in the `risingverse` conda environment, and have the projection repos set up.
+- To run an aggregation, you need to be in the `energy_env_py3` conda environment, and have the projection repos set up.

 The generic syntax for running an aggregation is to run (from inside the impact-calculations projection repo):
 ```